The Student Housing Hub – News, Trends & Expert Advice

 Enough to break the ice!
 Bad jokes aside, it’s worth getting to know the people you’ll be sharing your halls with as soon as possible.
 It’s much easier to keep the peace with people once you’ve made friends with them.

-Two Truths and a Lie - For this game, each person takes it in turn to make three statements about themselves - two that are true, and one that isn’t.
-Everyone else has to guess which one is the lie.
+• Two truths and a lie – Each person takes turns to make three statements about themselves: two that are true, and one that isn’t.
+Everyone else guesses which one is the lie.

-Use Your Common Room - Loads of student halls now have common rooms available, often with pool or ping pong tables.
+• Use your common room – Many halls now have common rooms, often with pool or ping pong tables.
 Why not go down as a group and have a mini-tournament?

-App Games - There are some great party games available for your phone or tablet.
-Psych! and Heads Up are both free to download and will have you in stitches in no time!
+• App games – Party games like Psych! and Heads Up are free to download and will have you laughing in no time.

 The best way to deal with problems is to prevent them from arising in the first place.
-These simple tips will help you to avoid some common disagreements.
+These simple tips will help you avoid common disagreements.

-Create A Chore Rota - Knowing who is responsible for different cleaning jobs can prevent arguments about whose turn it is to do what.
+• Create a chore rota – Knowing who is responsible for cleaning jobs prevents arguments about whose turn it is.

 Diplomacy 101

-Living in halls can be a hugely rewarding experience, and the people you share your accommodation with might end up being your friends for life.
-If you all make the effort to treat each other fairly - and do your share of the housework! - your halls will soon start to feel like home.
+Living in halls can be a hugely rewarding experience, and the people you share with may become lifelong friends.
+If everyone treats each other fairly – and does their share of the housework – your halls will soon start to feel like home.

 Written by